-Of these, the main Blending modes that I used for my example created in Photoshop are Multiply, Overlay, and Screen, respectively.
+Of these, the main blending modes that I used for my example created in Photoshop are Multiply, Overlay, and Screen, respectively.
 Once you get a feel for how these blending modes interact with your piece you can find any number of uses to make your process easier.
 Let's have a look at how each of them works.

-01. Laying a Multiply blend
+Multiply blend mode

 Multiply is a fantastic tool at many stages of your process.
 Because white on a Multiply layer is omitted, it’s great for placing pencil scans into your piece to be coloured.
 It can be used for blocking in the initial shadows on colour flats, or for creating freckles or tattoos that interact with the skin tone of your character.

-02. Laying an Overlay blend
+Overlay blend mode

 I find Overlay to be the most versatile Blending mode.
 When using lighter colours it creates a luminous glow, and darker colours can create rich shadows.
 It’s useful for blocking in your lights on colour flats, creating bloom and glow, pores and skin texture, and adding touches of saturated colour to the shadows’ edges.

-03. Laying a Screen blend
+Screen blend mode

 Screen only adds lightness when applied.
 In addition, this light is more opaque and less saturated than what Overlay would create, which makes it ideal for creating atmosphere like fog or smoke.
 Layering in some soft Screen layers can also help push objects in your scene back in space, to create more realistic depth.